Karnataka crisis: Chief Minister HD Kumaraswamy says he is ready to ‘quit happily’

 “We have delivered on our promises every single time,” he claimed.
 “I extended support to Kodagu flood victims.
 I did not sideline constituencies who did not vote for us.
 I don’t believe in superstitions, I work based on my intuition,” Kumaraswamy said.

-The Bengaluru Police imposed Section 144 in the city on Tuesday, starting 6 pm.
+The Bengaluru Police imposed Section 144 in the city on from 6 pm on Tuesday.
 Section 144 of the Criminal Procedure Code bars the gathering of four or more people.
 The police said all bars, pubs and wine shops would remain closed in the city till 6 pm on Thursday.

 Meanwhile, Congress and Bharatiya Janata Party supporters clashed in Bengaluru on Tuesday, NDTV reported.
-The clashes began when workers of the Congress-Janata Dal (Secular) tried to take away two independent MLAs kept at a house at Bengaluru’s Race Course Road.

-Congress workers reached the spot in the afternoon, with the intent of taking the independent MLAs to the Vidhana Soudha for the trust vote.
+The clashes began when workers of the Congress-Janata Dal (Secular) allegedly tried to remove two independent MLAs who were at a house at Race Course Road in Bengaluru.
+Congress workers had reached the spot in the afternoon, with the intent of taking the independent MLAs to the Vidhana Soudha for the trust vote.
 However, BJP workers intervened, and the two groups came to blows.
 The police arrested around 100 workers of both parties and took them into preventive custody.

-The Congress-Janata Dal (Secular) coalition, minus its 16 rebel MLAs, has a strength of 100 in the Karnataka Assembly.
+Currently, the Congress-Janata Dal (Secular) coalition, minus its 16 rebel MLAs, has a strength of 100 in the Karnataka Assembly.
 The BJP, plus two independents, has a strength of 107.